 Previous documentary work includes Deep Web, about the online black market Silk Road, and the trial of its creator Ross Ulbricht.
 The film premiered on the Epix network, opening as the #1 documentary on iTunes and earning a Cinema Eye nomination among several award wins.
 Deep Web is now available for streaming and VOD.
 Downloaded is a VH1 RockDoc about Napster and the digital revolution.
 The film premiered at SXSW, garnering worldwide critical acclaim at theatrical and festival screenings, and is available for digital download from all major outlets, free streaming on AOL in the US.

 Just completed is Zappa, the first all-access documentary on the life and times of Frank Zappa.
 The Kickstarter campaign for this project was the highest funded documentary in crowdfunding history.
-Zappa will be released on November 27 from Magnolia Pictures to widespread critical acclaim.
+Zappa was released on November 27 from Magnolia Pictures to widespread critical acclaim.
 A Critics Pick in the New York Times, Zappa was nominated for Best Music Documentary by the Critics Choice Awards.